Inside: Learn the best things to declutter before the holidays so that you can get organized and also relax more this

-In order to have a more relaxing holiday season, I’ve found it’s best to do some advanced planning and decluttering.
-If you want things to run more smoothly in the coming months, read on for the best things to declutter before the holidays.
+You’ll thank yourself later for the work that you did.
+If you want to stress less in the coming months, read on for the best things to declutter before the holidays.

 The holidays are a time that many people look forward to, but that for others causes stress and anxiety.
 If you want more joy and less stress this holiday season, simplify things.

 Part of simplifying is decluttering.
 When you clear out the excess so that you only have items you love and use you save time and you will enjoy your home more.

 These are the six areas to declutter before Christmas that will make the biggest impact on your home.
 Get the work done now and enjoy the results!
 Also, check out the bonus thing to declutter for optimal rest and relaxation this holiday season.